Tigers vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has collected 23 hits with four doubles, a triple, three home runs and 16 walks.
-He has driven in 20 runs with 10 stolen bases.
+- Mullins has four doubles, two triples, three home runs, 16 walks and 21 RBI (24 total hits).
+He's also stolen 10 bases.

-- Mullins has hit safely in three straight games.
-In his last five games he is hitting .313 with a double, a home run, two walks and five RBI.
+- Mullins has recorded at least one hit in four straight games.
+In his last five games he is hitting .333 with a double, a triple, a home run, two walks and six RBI.

 Mullins Recent Games